koknat/dif/README.md

 # Background

 The graphical compare tools gvimdiff, kompare, or meld are used to compare text files on Linux

 In many cases, it is difficult and time-consuming to visually compare large files because of formatting differences

+For example:
+* log files are often many MB of unbroken text, with some 'dont care' information such as timestamps
+* different versions of version-crontrolled-code may have significant formatting differences (formatting, subroutines moved around)

 # Purpose

 This script 'dif' preprocesses input text files with a wide variety of options

-Afterwards, it runs the Linux gvimdiff, kompare, or meld tool on them
+Afterwards, it runs the Linux tools gvimdiff, kompare, or meld on these intermediate files

-It can also be used as part of an automated testing framework, returning 0 for identical, and 1 for mismatch.
+'dif' can also be used as part of an automated testing framework, returning 0 for identical, and 1 for mismatch

 # Solutions